ivanvolov/liquidity-lending-hook/README.md

 ## Applicable Tracks
 RedStone Bounty track

-## Brief description on how your project fits into RedStone: RedStone Bounty track
+## Brief description on how your project fits into bounty track

 YieldYoda optimizes Uniswap V4 liquidity provision by leveraging Morpho lending protocols and Redstone oracles: